UNC0V3R3D/UNC0V3R3D/README.md

 # About Me:
-Currently a student<br>PowerShell scriping is kinda fun
+Currently a student<br>PowerShell scripting is kinda fun

 ## 🌐 Socials: